LuckyMan23129/Flute/README.md

 <div align="justify"> We evaluate the performance of Flute using two IoT daughter-boards described in through a 7-day test deployed in Vietnam and Belgium under outdoor and indoor conditions.
 The boards were connected and ran the Flute software locally.
 Each of the 7-day experiment was performed at a different time,
 therefore absolute results of the graphs cannot be directly compared due to changing energy availability.
 However, the relative trends remain clear.
-From the results shown in Figures 5 and 6, label (A) denotes the maximumVoltage, (B) optimumVoltage, (C) shutOffVoltage plus a 10% safety margin and (D) NightOptimumVoltage, respectively.
+From the results shown in <strong> Figures 7 </strong> and <strong> Figure 8 </strong>, label (A) denotes the maximumVoltage, (B) optimumVoltage, (C) shutOffVoltage plus a 10% safety margin and (D) NightOptimumVoltage, respectively.
 For the sleep time (E) represents maximumSleepTime, (F) nightMinimumSleepTime and (G) minimumSleepTime, respectively. </div>

 ### 4.1.
 Outdoor Operation